supercool/fetch/readme.md

         composer require supercool/fetch

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Table Maker.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Fetch.

 Brought to you by [Supercool Ltd](http://www.supercooldesign.co.uk/)